Lesson Flow

 Why this module matters

 Connectomics projects are collaborative, data-heavy, and method-sensitive.
+A single MICrONS or FlyWire paper may involve dozens of contributors spanning multiple institutions, with data collected from human or animal tissue, processed by automated pipelines, proofread by community volunteers, and analyzed by computational teams.
 Errors in interpretation, reporting, or credit assignment can undermine both scientific validity and team trust.
-Ethical practice here is operational, not abstract.
+Ethical practice here is operational, not abstract — it affects real people, real data, and real scientific conclusions.

 Concept set